ouster-lidar/ouster-sdk/README.rst

     rosbag play --clock <bag files ...>

-If a metadata file is not available, the visualizer will default to ``1024x10``.
-This can be overridden with the ``lidar_mode`` parameter.
-Visualizer output will only be correct if the same ``lidar_mode`` parameter is used for both recording and replay.
+A metadata file is mandatory for replay of data.
+See `Recording Data`_ for how to obtain the metadata file when recording your data.

 .. _rosbag play: https://wiki.ros.org/rosbag/Commandline#rosbag_play